Code-Forge-Lab/Arduino/README.md

-## How Generate G-Code With Inkscape
+## How Generate G-Code With Inkscape From Photos
 1. Select Image ''Important''
 2. Go Extension > GCodeTools
 3. Tools Library: and give cutting bit option